 Fair Housing Objectives: Incorporating a variety of housing will prevent displacement and facilitate housing mobility and choice and reduce instances of overcrowding and overpayment.

-Quantified Objectives: 132 very low-income units, 132 low-income units, 176 moderate-income units citywide.
+Quantified Objectives: 132 very low-income units, 132 low-income units, 176 moderateincome units citywide.

 Program 2.1.2 Single-Room Occupancy Units (SROs): The City will encourage the construction of SROs for housing for households with extremely low incomes.
 SROs are allowed with a Conditional Use Permit in the C-1 zoning district.
 The City will seek opportunities to facilitate the conversion of underutilized buildings or sites for the construction of SROs.
 Prioritize potential projects in higher-income areas, such as the Jack Franscioni Elementary School and Peverini Park areas and the neighborhoods near San Rafael Aztecs and the Miramonte Specific Plan area.
+Per Program 5.1.1, the City updated its Zoning Ordinance (October 2023) for compliance with State law.